Surge-Tech/mother-cluckers/README.md

 # mother-cluckers
 Holds all the game files as well as the instillation exe to play.

+To install the game:
+- Download all files in the repo
+- Extract the files wherever you want
+- Go into the folder and run Finale.exe
-To install the game download Finale.exe and follow through the instillation process.
+- Follow through the instillation process.

 Controlls are in the controls.txt file.